obeli-sk/obelisk-deploy-flyio/README.md

 fly apps delete $FLY_APP_NAME
 ```

-#### Inception - deploying the app one more time using the deployer on fly.io
+#### Inception - deploying the app one more time using the deployer on Fly.io

-Pick a name for the inner app, we will use `inception`.
+Pick a name for the inner app, we will call it `inception`.

 Kill the local Obelisk server.